paolo-mgi/paolo-mgi.github.io/_results/5_result.md

     </div>
     <div class="col-sm-6 mt-3 mt-md-0">
            $$ \boldsymbol{\rho}_{t} = \operatorname{E} \Big{(}\mu_{t}\boldsymbol{\psi}_{t}\boldsymbol{\psi}_{t}^{\dagger}\Big{)} $$
-<a href="https://arxiv.org/abs/2102.10355">We proved</a> that any completely bounded divisible dynamical maps admis a representation as a statistical average over the solution of a Markov process taking values in the Hilbert state of the open quantum system.
-Applications are time continuous measurement interpretation and numerically efficient Monte Carlo algorithms for quantum master equation generating a semi-group.
+<a href="https://www.nature.com/articles/s41467-022-31533-8">We proved</a> that the most general quantum master equation, the completely bounded master equation, may be solved by averaging over the realizations of a Markov process in the Hilbert state of the open quantum system. <a href="https://iopscience.iop.org/article/10.1088/1367-2630/acd4dc">We later further developed</a> the theory to prove the existence of a duality at the level of unraveling between completely positive and completely bounded master equations.
+These results have interesting applications to <a href="https://arxiv.org/abs/2305.19874">quantum error mitigation</a>.
+An efficient numerical implementation of the influence martingale is now available in QuTip v5 as `nm_solve'.
+The tutorial is <a href="https://github.com/qutip/qutip-tutorials/blob/main/tutorials-v5/time-evolution/013_nonmarkovian_monte_carlo.md">in github</a>.
     </div>
 </div>
 <div class="caption">